Eligibility:

 Wood County Human Services Department received a program award from the Department of Health Services for the Community Partnerships for Diversion from Youth Justice grant in 2020 and has partnered with CW Solutions to operate the program.
-We expanded our program in 2022 with an additional Legacy Grant from the Legacy Foundation of Wood County.
+We expanded our program in 2022 with an additional Legacy Grant from the Legacy Foundation of South Wood County.
 Our program is based upon the Adolescent Diversion Project developed by Michigan State University.
 ADP is an 18-26 week intervention program whose mission is to reduce the number of youth who intersect with the youth justice system.
 ADP embodies the Kids at Hope principle of ‘All kids are capable of success, no exceptions!’

 What does ADP Do?